datum-cloud/awesome-alt-clouds/README.md

 ## Criteria

-To qualify, platforms must:
+This list is currenlty expansive and inclusive.
+Over time, we'd like to see it get more nuanced, inline with the following qualifications:

-- Have transparent, public pricing that includes a usage model.
+- Have some level of transparent, public pricing.
-- Offer the ability to sign up and self-service with automation.
+- Offer some sort of usage based model that supports self-service.
-- Provide a service that is critical to other platforms (public SLA or status page).
+- Provide a service that is critical to how other platforms operate (indicators might include a public SLA or status page).

 ## Contributing